menu

 Demographics

-The percentage of adults in San Isidro - Delmita who are college-educated is close to the national average for all communities of 21.84%: 20.80% of the adults in San Isidro - Delmita have a bachelor's degree or advanced degree.
+In terms of college education, San Isidro - Delmita is nearly on par with the US average for all cities of 21.84%: 20.80% of adults 25 and older in San Isidro - Delmita have a bachelor's degree or advanced degree.

 San Isidro - Delmita is an extremely ethnically-diverse town.
 The people who call San Isidro - Delmita home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in San Isidro - Delmita, accounting for 100.00% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of San Isidro - Delmita residents report their race to be Native Hawaiian.
 Important ancestries of people in San Isidro - Delmita include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.